NetApp/eseries-perf-analyzer/README.md

 ## Overview
-In a nutshell, the Web Services Proxy will periodically poll your storage-system[s] for performance data, which we will collect at a regular and consistent interval using a simple Python script.
+The Web Services Proxy will periodically poll your storage-system[s] for performance data, which we will collect at a regular and consistent interval using a simple Python script.
 This script will push the data into a Graphite database, which is a database for storing metrics data.
 Grafana, a data visualization engine for time-series data, is then utilized along with several customized dashboards to present the data graphically.
 All of these components are integrated together by